selcukmart/delta-course-docs/docs/intro.md

 ### What you'll need

-  - Restfull Knowledge
+  - Restful Knowledge
-  - OAUTH2
+  - OAuth 2.0
-  - Least One Language
+  - At Least One Programming Language

 ## Generate a new Client API